paulkoerbitz/pauls-blog/src/posts/ultralearning-book-summary.md

 1. **Topic and scope:** The topic is obvious, but giving it a good, concrete goal clarifies the next steps a lot.
-As such *be able to holde a 15 minute conversation on Mandarin* is a much better goal than to *learn Chinese*.
+As such *be able to hold a 15 minute conversation in Mandarin* is a much better goal than to *learn Chinese*.

 2. **Primary learning materials:** Identify and obtain the primary